Last updated on 19th May 2023

 HOW: We will communicate via Google Meet and share the conference link in advance

 WHO: The creative team working on the project will be involved (scriptwriter, storyboard artist, and animator) as well as the stakeholders on the client’s side

 WHAT: The weekly meetings will be for the creatives to give an update on progress and for the client to bring up any potential questions or issues

 A project communication plan is important because it can ensure your project stays on track, on time, and on budget.

 A good project communication plan also ensures that all stakeholders are informed on the progress of the project, increasing customer satisfaction.

-Without a communication plan, you can easily end up with issues like NASA did above – although hopefully never on that scale!
+Without a communication plan, you can easily end up with problems and issues.

 Poor communication can result in all kinds of problems, including decreased productivity and even financial loss for businesses.